build-on-aws/content/tutorials/getting-started-with-amplify-on-react-native/index.md

 ```bash
 npx amplify-app@latest
 ```
+We got our schema setup so now let's generate the resources that tell Amplify what model we need to generate:

+```bash
+npm run amplify-modelgen
+```
 The end result of executing the script is that Amplify will generate the model for us under `src/models/`.
 In our code we will `import` from there to get a reference to our model in order to use for database operations.
 Take a peek under that directory and you will see number of javascript and typescript files containing the our model and other logic that DataStore requires to handle communication with local storage.

-We got out schema so now let's generate the resources that tell Amplify what model we need to generate:

-```bash
-npm run amplify-modelgen
-```

 Let's add dependencies for Amplify client libraries in addition to what React Native itself requires for local storage.
 Amplify DataStore library will use them under the hood to make it seamless for developers to handle database transactions: